PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:36:12
+Last updated: 2024-04-02 18:36:46
-Random Quote: Before you put on a frown, make absolutely sure there are no smiles available. - James M. Beggs
+Random Quote: The best way to pay for a lovely moment is to enjoy it. - Richard Bach